 How Does Topiramate Work?

-- A study done in 2011 found that people using topiramate along with other therapies had fewer alcohol cravings, and withdrawal symptoms like depression and anxiety were improved.[5]
-In this study, people were using other medications too.
+A 2011 study found that people taking topiramate along with other therapies had fewer alcohol cravings and withdrawal symptoms like depression and anxiety were improved.
+However, in this study, people were using other medications as well.[5]

-- A 2021 study helped reinforce the previous findings of the studies already discussed.
-The researchers also used brain scans to show that topiramate reduced the brain’s craving response when people looked at images of alcohol.[6]
+A 2021 study helped reinforce Topamax’s ability to reduce compulsive drinking.
+Moreover, the researchers used brain scans to show that topiramate reduced the brain’s craving response when people look at images of alcohol.
+[7]

 Who Can Use Topiramate?